razgarabedi/Forumify/docs/development/api.md

 ## 🎯 Overview

-ForumLite provides a RESTful API for programmatic access to forum data and functionality.
+Rexerium Forum provides a RESTful API for programmatic access to forum data and functionality.
 The API is built on Next.js App Router with server actions and follows REST conventions.

 ### Base URL